Art-Sells/Arells/Build-Notes.md

 #### Royalties: 90% = Real Art, 5% = AI Art (note every artist).
 Implement watermarks on every AI generated image.

+#### market.arells.com: To show the market dynamics and show the "Stag Market" at work.

 ##### Expand Relationship-Building-Team Internationally (Asia/Africa/India)

 #### ERC-6551 (for Real-Estate (possible Ability to link previous NFTs into the asset))